-Historians are still divided about the origins of our race - the Homo sapiens.
-Since the the 1990s, there has been an overwhelming body of work around how all modern day humans, originated from a single place and tribe in East Africa’s Rift Valley, which left Africa in 2 waves between 100,000 and 60,000 years ago.
-The ‘Out of Africa’ theory was reinforced by research done by scientists Allan Wilson (University of California) and Rebecca Cann (University of Hawaii) who suggested that all humans ultimately descended from one tribe that moved out of Africa.
-It was believed that humans, as we know them today, took the long route to traverse the known continents and settle along the coast, in the second wave.
+Anthropologists are still divided about the origins of our race - the Homo sapiens.
+When did they start their migrations and did they all really come out of Africa in one go?
+Since the 1990s, there has been an overwhelming body of work around this.
+One of the theories was that all modern-day humans, originated from East Africa’s Rift Valley, and they left Africa in 2 waves between 100,000 and 60,000 years ago.
+The ‘Out of Africa’ theory was reinforced by research done by scientists Allan Wilson (University of California) and Rebecca Cann (University of Hawaii) who suggested that modern humans are descendants of a single group of Homo sapiens who moved out of Africa and they took the long route to traverse the known continents and settle along the coast, in the second wave.
 Based on this , it was further believed that the first humans would have reached India approximately 50,000 years ago.

 In 2007, Ravi Korisettar, a well-known Indian archaeologist working with a team of international and local archaeologists, including Michael Petraglia (Professor of Human Evolution at the University of Oxford) excavated the site of Jwalapuram, in Andhra Pradesh.
 What they found was one of the most significant clues to the understanding of our evolution.
-Contrary to the ‘Out of Africa’ theory, excavations at the site proved that the human settlements here were more than 75,000 years old.
-This was a significant discovery and there was a lot to back it.
-Most importantly, a cataclysmic event that occurred, at that time, 2500 kms away in Indonesia.
+While excavating they came across huge amounts of ash, some of it as much as two meters deep.
+The ash deposits were of an ancient volcanic eruption at Mt.
+Toba.

-About 75,000 years ago a super volcano erupted at Mt.
-Toba, on the modern day island of Sumatra, Indonesia that had a catastrophic impact across the region.
+About 74,000 years ago a supervolcano erupted at Mt.
+Toba, on the modern-day island of Sumatra, Indonesia that had a catastrophic impact across the region.
 One of the largest volcanic events to have occurred on earth in the past two million years, this volcano, the last in a series of 4, was 100 times larger than any volcano ever seen till date.
 So large was this eruption that the volcano was active for about 10 years and it took another 10,000 years for the volcano to cool down!

 The Toba volcano was active for about 10 years and it took another 10,000 years to cool down

-The impact of Toba’s outburst was felt in Jwalapuram too.
+The impact of Toba’s outburst was felt in Jwalapuram, in present day Andhra Pradesh too.
 In fact excavations have shown that a large part of the Indian Subcontinent was covered in 1-3 m volcanic ash through this period.

 Understandably, when this theory was proposed in 2007, there was quite a furore in history circles leading to a fair bit of debate.
 Till then it was generally believed that modern day humans reached India, from Africa much later.

-Over the years many other excavations have thrown up similar findings, seriously questioning the ‘Out of Africa’ theory.
-Just recently, this June 2017, archaeologists in Morocco excavated a skull of a modern human or Homo Sapiens at the cave of Jebel Irhound dating back 300,000 years.
+Over the years many other excavations have thrown up similar findings, questioning the earlier believed notions.
+Recently, in June 2017, archaeologists in Morocco excavated a skull of a modern human or Homo Sapiens at the cave of Jebel Irhound dating back around 300,000 years.
 If true, this means that the modern human must have been around much earlier than anyone imagined.